 - Stimulating activities are especially beneficial in providing opportunities for self-expression, social connections, and reduced anxiety and agitation.
 They can also offer a great opportunity for reminiscing and stirring memories.
 We recommend the following:

 - Experiment with an assortment of art mediums – water colors, clay, colored pencils, beads, etc.

 - Create a small garden box (or utilize a larger outdoor space if feasible) and allow the senior to dig in the dirt with a trowel, plant seeds, and tend to the plants as they grow.

 - Provide opportunities for meaningful tasks around the home, based on the person’s ability level and interest.
 Folding laundry, wiping off the table, sorting buttons, nuts and bolts, or silverware, sweeping the floor, etc.

 - Pull out favorite family recipes and work together on baking them, again, choosing tasks that are appropriate for the senior: rolling out cookie dough, mixing ingredients, and of course taste-testing!

 - Reminisce over family photos and videos.

 Spending quality time with a senior loved one helps the family caregiver to relax as well, and provides the opportunity to create fond new memories together.

-For additional activity ideas for those with dementia, and for the highly specialized and personalized in-home Alzheimer’s care services that allow family members to take time to care for their own needs, contact Absolute Companion Care, providers of the trusted Alzheimer’s care Towson, MD seniors need, at 410-357-9640.
+For additional activity ideas to reduce agitation with dementia, and for the highly specialized and personalized in-home Alzheimer’s care services that allow family members to take time to care for their own needs, contact Absolute Companion Care, providers of the trusted Alzheimer’s care in Towson, MD and the surrounding areas, at 410-357-9640.